 - To consolidate spaces to allow the gender conversion of a room as required to meet the undergraduate or graduate housing guarantee

-- To consolidate graduate or undergraduate students into fewer rooms or apartments.
-Graduate and undergraduate students may be assigned together.
+- To consolidate graduate or undergraduate students into fewer rooms or apartments, graduate and undergraduate students may be assigned together.

 Student Staff Reassignments

 If student staff are removed from or resign their position they will be reassigned into an available space within their category of housing at the discretion of R&DE Student Housing Assignments.
 They are not guaranteed a housing assignment that is similar to their assignment as a staff member (e.g. a single room on the Row).
 Additionally, student staff who ask for a reassignment are not guaranteed to continue as a staff member if a fundamental aspect of their responsibility is to be embedded within the community they support.